IT-Elite/MvcMovie/README.md

 About controllers
-* Each model has a different controller, let think them as different functions.
+* Each model has a different controller, let's think them as different functions.

 * there are three controllers in this project: Helloworld, Movies, Home ( ignore the STARContrller.cs, it's test empty document)